praneetha0909/Sorting/README.md

 ## 🙌 Acknowledgements

-- Special thanks to **CSE 5311 Faculty** at UTA for guidance and encouragement.
+- Special thanks to **CSE 5311 Faculty** for guidance and encouragement.
 - This project enriched understanding of time complexity, recursion, heap structure, and GUI development.

 ---